 Degrees offered: MFA

 Type of program: Low Residency

 Total credits required: 48 Credits

 Application deadlines: November 1 for the January Residency; April 1 for the June Residency

-Recent visiting writers: Michael Connelly, Arthur Flowers, Nick Flynn, Keith Gessen, Eli Horowitz, Denis Johnson, Ben Lerner, Francine Prose, George Saunders, Rebecca Wolff, and others
+Recent visiting writers: Michael Connelly, Arthur Flowers, Nick Flynn, Keith Gessen, Eli Horowitz, Denis Johnson, Miranda July, Ben Lerner, Francine Prose, George Saunders, Rebecca Wolff, and others

 Program description: The University of Tampa low-residency Master of Fine Arts in Creative Writing Program is designed to help poets, fiction writers and creative nonfiction writers advance their command of craft through exposure to literature from a writerly perspective and with supportive critique and mentoring.
 The two-year, four-term course of individualized study encourages the rich interplay of participation in an extended literary community, and it seeks to deepen the understanding of writing as an ongoing engagement with discovery and transformation.